IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements

-The IUA actors are expected to be combined with other actors that perform HTTP RESTful transactions.
-Combining an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
+The IUA actors are expected to be grouped with other actors that perform HTTP RESTful transactions.
+Grouping an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
 It may perform the Get Authorization [ITI-71] transaction to obtain the access token.
-The corresponding HTTP RESTful server should be combined with the Resource Service to indicate that the server can perform access control.
+The corresponding HTTP RESTful server should be grouped with the Resource Server actor to indicate that the server can perform access control.

 #### 34.1.1.1 Authorization Client

-The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that those transactions are authorized.
+The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that the transactions are authorized.
 An Authorization Client in IUA supports the following associated transactions:

 -   Incorporate Authorization Token: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
-This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server by an authenticated person.
+This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server according to the user's consent.

--   Get Authorization Token: In this use, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
+-   Get Authorization Token: In this case, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
 This may include interactions with the user for authentication purposes.

 -   An Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 #### 34.1.1.2 Authorization Server

+TBD:

 The Authorization Server provides access tokens to requesting clients.
 In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL, and other information to determine whether HTTP RESTful transactions are authorized.
 If authorized, the Authorization Server provides a token indicating that HTTP RESTful service access is authorized.